The Boston Jewish Film Festival office is located in West Newton, MA

 - Maintain film database.

-- Provide customer service by telephone and e-mail.
+- Provide customer service (phone, email, and in-person).

 - Pursue in-kind donations.